Skip to main content

 Scarring Alopecia: Can Light and Touch Really Help?

-Scarring alopecias—such as lichen planopilaris, frontal fibrosing alopecia, and CCCA—are among the most difficult hair loss conditions to manage.
-Once the follicle is destroyed and replaced by scar tissue, regrowth is rarely possible.
-But that doesn’t mean intervention is pointless.
+Scarring alopecias such as lichen planopilaris, frontal fibrosing alopecia, and CCCA are among the most difficult hair loss conditions to manage.
+Once the follicle is destroyed and replaced by scar tissue, regrowth is challenging.
+But that does not mean intervention is pointless.
 In fact, preserving the health of the surrounding tissue becomes everything.

-Red LED light in the 630–680 nm range has been shown to reduce pro-inflammatory markers, calm immune hyperactivity, and support fibroblast activity—the cells responsible for organising collagen and healing tissue.
+Red LED light in the 630–680 nm range has been shown to reduce pro-inflammatory markers, calm immune hyperactivity, and support fibroblast activity.
+Fibroblasts are the the cells responsible for organising collagen networks and healing damaged or inflamed tissue.
 In conditions like lichen planopilaris, small clinical studies have reported reductions in burning, itching, and visible inflammation with consistent LED use.
 While it doesn’t undo scarring, it may help stabilise the tissue and prevent further damage in areas that are still active.

 · Downregulate pro-inflammatory cytokines, such as IL-1β and TNF-α, thereby reducing inflammation.